Professional

 You can perform the following actions on the authentication methods listed in the table:

-• Add credentials for the detected authentication methods.
+• Add credentials for authentication methods that Burp detected in Open API definitions.
 For more information, see Adding credentials for detected authentication methods.

-• Add new, non-detected authentication methods.
+• Add new authentication methods.
 For more information, see Adding new authentication methods.

-• Edit the authentication method credentials.
-To do this, double-click an entry.
+• Edit authentication method credentials.
+To do this, double-click a list item.

 Adding credentials for detected authentication methods

-Burp automatically identifies the authentication type and label for detected authentication methods, but you'll need to add credentials to use them in the scan.
+For OpenAPI definitions, Burp automatically identifies the type and label for detected authentication methods, but you'll need to add credentials to use them in the scan.
 To add credentials:

-1. In the Value column, click Add credentials.
+1. In the Credentials column, click Add credentials.
 The Edit authentication type dialog opens.

 2. Enter the credentials, depending on the authentication type: